Author Archives: Tyler Warhurst

 Thursday, June 01, 2023

-June 19-25 is National Pollinator Week along the Great River Road, a celebration of the pollinators—birds, insects, and other animals—that are vital to the health of the Mississippi River region’s farmlands, forests, and other habitats.
+National Pollinator Week, held every year the third full week of June, is a celebration of the pollinators—birds, insects, and other animals—that are vital to the health of the Mississippi River region’s farmlands, forests, and other habitats.

 What are pollinators?